mozilla/extension-activity-monitor/CONTRIBUTING.md

 ## Project Architecture

-Extension Activity Monitor primarily consist of a Popup (browserAction Popup) and Activity Log page (Extension page).
-The popup helps to "start monitor" or "stop monitor" all extensions and access the Activity Log page.
-On the other hand, the Activity Log page helps to view the logs, filter logs, save and load logs from a file.
+Extension Activity Monitor is composed by a backend part (running in the background page) and a frontend part (composed by a browserAction popup and an activitylog extension page opened which is loaded as a tab or as a devtools panel).

 ### Some Important Components